If you’re planning a trip to India with your family, you definitely should consider going to Chennai.

 The park spans over 20 acres and is home to exotic flora and bonsai trees.

-Families will love merely walking around the gardens, viewing the multitude of fountains and learning about all of the different species of plants, imported from all over the world.
+Families will love merely walking around the gardens, viewing the multitude of fountains, and learning about all of the different species of plants imported from all over the world.

 It is one of the oldest residential parts of Chennai, and most of its residents are Brahmins.
-Brahmins are part of the Hindu class system, and as such they are a class of priests, teachers, and protectors of sacred learning.
+Brahmins are part of the Hindu class system, and as such, they are a class of priests, teachers, and protectors of sacred learning.

-Built in the 17th century and dedicated to Lord Shiva.
+While in Mylapore, you’ll get to see the Kepaleeshwarar Temple, built in the 17th century and dedicated to Lord Shiva.

 Other places of note